Dozens of neighborhood residents, community members, and town representatives volunteer on one or more of our committees and project teams.

 Events & Fundraising

 Description: The Events Committee plans fun events for the Greenlawn community to get together, socialize, and raise funds for GCA projects.
-Recent events include The Longest Table (in conjunction with Friends of the Library), Sip & Stroll, Trivia Night, and the 2017 Holiday Wreath Fundraiser.
+Recent events include Greenlawn Summer Nights, The Longest Table (in conjunction with Friends of the Library), Sip & Stroll, and Trivia Night.

 Volunteer Needs: The committee welcomes any volunteers interested in fundraising or events planning.